 The following is a detailed photo tutorial on how to make this dish.
 Scroll down if you'd like to skip right to the recipe!

 - Heat up your peanut oil in a large skillet or wok.
 Once it's hot, add diced carrots and the white parts of your scallions.
 Cook them together for about 5 minutes, until the carrots begin to soften up, stirring everything occasionally.

 - Push the carrots and scallions to the side of your skillet and add the garlic.
-Cook the garlic briefly, making sure to stir it often to prevent burning.
+Cook the garlic briefly.
+Make sure to stir the garlic often to prevent burning.

 - Stir-fry everything for a few minutes.
 The liquid will dry up and the rice will begin to crisp up as you do this.

 - Once the rice has gotten nice and crispy, you can add the peas, green parts of your scallions and your sesame seeds.
 Flip everything a few times and take the skillet off of heat.

 - Stir in your sesame oil last.

 - Divide your vegan fried rice onto plates and dig on in!